10 Days in Japan: Itinerary, What to Do & Where to Go

 Is a Japan rail pass worth it?

 Like many countries in Europe, Japan is a place that simply begs to be explored by train.
-The train system in Japan is one of the world’s best and most innovative.
-It’s comfortable, quick, and convenient, and is, by far, the best way to tackle your 10 days in Japan with gusto.
+The train system in Japan is one of the world’s most efficient and most innovative.
+It’s comfortable, quick, and convenient and is, by far, the easiest way to tackle your 10 days in Japan with gusto.

 Shinkansen (Bullet Train)